abhinav-b-ibm/playwright-gha-poc/README.md

 # pivot-test-automation

-End-to-end test automation for IBM webMethods Hybrid Integration with Playwright and TypeScript.
+End-to-end test automation for PIVOT team with Playwright and TypeScript, Playwright-bdd, Playwright API.

 ## Prerequisites